 A strong credit history opens up a wide range of opportunities.
 You can get prime interest rates on major purchases like a home or car and can also become a prime candidate for apartments and jobs.

 But if you’re just starting out with your own finances, you may be confused over the best way to start building your credit.
 Not only have we gathered the best credit building products available to those without a substantial credit history, we’ll also teach you powerful habits to successfully build credit from scratch.

-In just a short amount of time, you’ll notice your credit history becoming more substantial, your credit score increasing, and your access to credit becoming less expensive.
+In just a short amount of time, you’ll notice your credit score increasing and your access to credit becoming less expensive.

 The longer and more positive your credit history is, the better rate offers you’ll receive, meaning you’ll pay less interest and earn better rewards when you do decide to use a credit product.

 To build credit, you have to actually use credit.
 The catch-22, though, is that most lenders and credit card companies don’t want to extend an offer to someone with no credit history.

 The reason for this is because there is no indication of how able and willing you are to repay what you owe.
 Luckily, there are a few different products you can use to overcome this issue while taking baby steps into the world of credit.

 1. Credit Cards for Beginners

 Opening your first credit card gives you the chance to show that you can charge money in an appropriate amount and make regular payments of at least the required minimum (or ideally, in full).